paulbaumgarten/pbaumgarten.com/python/103-truth-if-else-while.md

 ## Problem set - Selection & iteration

-0. If we didn't do it as an example together in class (or you are using my notes online), create a simple number guessing game.
-The program needs to work as follows:

-    * The computer picks a random number and stores it as a secret number
-    * Ask the user to guess the number
-    * If the guess is higher than the secret number, print the message "too high"
-    * If the guess is lower than the secret number, print the message "too low"
-    * If the guess is correct, print the message "you are correct!"
-    * To use a while loop to keep the game going until the correct guess has been made
-    * Bonus points: Can you keep count of the number of guesses it takes the player to get it correct?

-    Note: in Python to generate a random number, you should `import random` at the top of your program, and then use an instruction such as `r = random.randint(0, 100)` to generate a random integer between 0 and 99.

-1. Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
+1) Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).

-2. Suppose you ask the user what the temperature is.
+2) Suppose you ask the user what the temperature is.
 Create a program that will respond as follows:

     * If the temperature is between 20 and 27, say that it is "Just right"
     * If the temperature is below 20, say that it is "too cold"
     * If the temperature is above 27, say that it is "too hot"

-3. Create a program that allows the user to input the sides of any triangle, and then return True/False to indicate if the triangle is a Pythagorean Triple or not.
+3) Create a program that allows the user to input the sides of any triangle, and then return True/False to indicate if the triangle is a Pythagorean Triple or not.

-4. Write a program which iterates the integers from 1 to 50.
+4) Write a program which iterates the integers from 1 to 50.
 For multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

-5. Write a program to check a triangle is equilateral, isosceles or scalene.
+5) Write a program to check a triangle is equilateral, isosceles or scalene.
 An equilateral triangle is a triangle in which all three sides are equal.
 A scalene triangle is a triangle that has three unequal sides.
 An isosceles triangle is a triangle with (at least) two equal sides.

-6. Write a program to construct the following pattern, using a nested for loop.
+6) Write a program to construct the following pattern, using a nested for loop.

 ```
 *